 Seat belts and harnesses are crucial features to have in your stroller, and you should always use them.
 Babies wiggle and move.
 Even newborns can slip out when not restrained correctly.

 The best seat belt to use is a five-point harness.
 These restrain your baby in crucial places — over the shoulders, across the waist, and between the legs.
-If your infant requires extra support, roll up small baby blankets and use them as bumpers.
+If your infant requires extra support, roll up small baby blankets to use as bumpers.
+Once your infant is able to roll from their back to their belly, you should remove these bumpers.

 3. Go Wide on the Base

 A sturdy stroller is imperative.
-Some of today’s more “trendy” buggies have slim bases, decreasing stability.
-A broad base will ensure the optimal balance and reduce the chance of tipping the stroller.
+Some of today’s trendy buggies have slim bases, decreasing stability.
+A broad base will ensure the optimal balance and reduce the chances of tipping the stroller.

 4. Location of Storage Basket

-An onboard storage basket is fantastic for carry-on luggage — you can use them for your diaper bag, gear, or even shopping.
+An onboard storage basket is fantastic for carry-on luggage — you can use them for your diaper bag, gear, or even shopping bags.
 But some baskets can become unsafe to load due to their location.
 Avoid strollers with a storage area resting over the rear wheels.

 5. Mind the Twin-Footrest

 If you’re buying a double side-by-side stroller, avoid those with individual footrests.
 The gap between them can trap one of your baby’s feet, causing an injury.
-Go for a single footrest that spans the full width of the stroller.
+Go for a single footrest that spans the full width of the stroller (5).

 6. Snug Leg Openings

 If you’re using a stroller for an infant, ensure they can’t slip through the leg openings.
-This has sadly been a cause of strangulation — the gaps are usually large enough for a body, but not a baby’s head (source).
-To avoid this risk, verify that the openings are snug or have a way to close them entirely.
+This has sadly been a cause of strangulation — the gaps are usually large enough for a small body but not a baby’s head (6).
+To avoid this risk, verify that the openings are snug or have a way to close entirely.

-Remember to always use the seat belt in your stroller to help your baby stay safely in place.
+Always use the seat belt in your stroller to help your baby stay safely in place, and never leave your child unattended in the stroller.

 7. Easy Steering